-Students who are registered nurses and have a bachelor’s degree may pursue master’s degree training.
-Six programs are available: Adult-Gerontology Acute Care Nurse PractitionerAdult-Gerontology Primary Care Nurse Practitioner, Family Nurse PractitionerOperational Leadership, Psychiatric Mental Health Nurse Practitioner and RN to MSN.
+Students who have a bachelor’s degree in nursing may pursue master’s degree training.
+Five programs are available: Adult-Gerontology Acute Care Nurse PractitionerAdult-Gerontology Primary Care Nurse Practitioner, Family Nurse PractitionerOperational Leadership, and Psychiatric Mental Health Nurse Practitioner.

 For nurses who would like to become nurse practitioners, the Master of Science in Nursing (MSN) degree program is designed for working nurses who want to further their education and expand their credentials without sacrificing hands-on experience through clinical practice.
 This innovative program accommodates your schedule as well as your specific academic and career goals.
 Depending on your area of interest, you can choose between adult-gerontology acute care nurse practitioner, adult-gerontology primary care nurse practitioner, family nurse practitioner or psychiatric mental health nurse practitioner.
 Within two years of completing your MSN, you have the option of seamlessly transitioning into the online Doctor of Nursing Practice (DNP) program, without losing any credits or duplicating any coursework.